 Composer & Performer

-From 2009 to 2012 he studied at the Conservatory of Music and Theater in Leipzig, Germany and got his diploma in Music Composition.
-From 2012 to 2016, he graduated the masterclass composition with summa cum laude.
+Hang Su, German composer of Chinese origin.
+Interpreter of contemporary music and music theater, photographer, designer and poet.
+From 2009 to 2012 he studied at the University of Music and Theater in Leipzig and received his diploma in music composition.
+From 2012 to 2016 he completed the master class composition with summa cum laude.

 During his studies and various of international festivals and similar occasions, he received personal lessons from Claus-Steffen Mahnkopf, Pierluigi Billone, Steven Takasugi, Brian Ferneyhough, Mark Andre, Hans Tuschku, Hector Parra, Francesco Felidei, Klaus Lang, Nomi Epstein, Milica Djordjevic, Isabel Mundry, Rebecca Saunders, David Helbich, Younghi Pagh-Paan.

 His works have been performed in Germany, Great Britain and Austria by Ensemble Handwerk, Trio Sostenuto, Ensemble forma Leipzig, Ensemble MAM (Berlin), Ensemble Mocrep (Chicago), Ensemble SNIM (Vienna), etc. His works were performed also in Lofft – Das Theater in Leipzig (2019 and 2020), Berlin Festival of contemporary music theatre (BAM!)
 (2019), Göttingen evenings of contemporary music (2019), Berlin Klangwerkstatt (2018), Musiktheatertage Wien (2018), Darmstädter Ferienkurs (2016 and 2018).